sohaib68/waterbucketsolver/README.md

 ### Run The App

-To run the app on your selected, use the following command:
+To run the app on your selected device, use the following command:

 ```bash
 flutter run